nyc-pyladies/2019-python-pandas/README.md

 We expect a working knowledge of Python in order to be able to follow along with the workshop.
 If you are an absolute beginner in Python and aren't familiar with Python syntax, this workshop might not be suited for you.

 # Option A: Binder link to run remote notebook
 Binder is a web-based hub for Jupyter notebook.
-If your local setup does not work or if you prefer not to install anything locally, you can use the link here to work in a notebook on Binder. **Please note** that this will save your notebook at a custom URL which you can bookmark, or you can download the notebook to your local machine at the end.
+If your local setup does not work or if you prefer not to install anything locally, you can use the link here to work in a notebook on Binder. **Please note** that Binder will not save your notebook.
+You can download the notebook to your local machine at the end to have your own copy.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nyc-pyladies/2019-python-pandas/master)

 # Option B: Pre-workshop prep instructions to run locally